-This byte shall specify the duration of the second and higher pulses of the multi pulse train for recording (see annex F).
-The multi pulse duration consists of two contributions: a variable part and a fixed part ($T{mp} = T{mp,var} + T{mp,fix}$).
+This byte shall specify the duration of the second and higher pulses of the multi pulse train for recording (see Annex F).
+The multi pulse duration consists of two contributions: a variable part and a fixed part (Tmp = Tmp,var + Tmp,fix).

 Bits 7 to 4 of this byte shall specify the variable part as a fraction of the Channel bit clock period.

-Bits 3 to 0 of this byte shall specify the fixed part expressed in nanoseconds. (see table 5)
+Bits 3 to 0 of this byte shall specify the fixed part expressed in nanoseconds. (see Table 6) Bit combinations not specified in Table 6 shall not be used.

-bits 7 to 4 $T{mp,var}(T)$ bi
+bits 7 to 4 T {mp,var} (T)

 0000 0

-0001 0,167
+0001 1/6

 0010 to 1111 reserved